 Starting a Roth IRA Is Easier Than It Seems

-- Make sure you are eligible to start a Roth IRA by looking at the income limits.
-Check to see how much you are allowed to contribute, too.
+- Make sure you are eligible to start a Roth IRA.
+Your income and tax filing status will determine how much you can contribute.

 - Pick where you want to start your Roth IRA.
 Companies from full-service financial advisors to discount brokerages offer Roth IRA accounts